 There’s no simple way to calculate the lifespan of your hard drive.
 It depends on whether you’re using an SSD or HDD, how much abuse your computer endures and luck.
 As a rule of thumb, once you hit the four year mark, consider yourself in dangerous territory, though really you should always be on the lookup for the signs of impending demise.

 If you do experience a data loss due to a drive crash or corruption, Stellar Phoenix Data Recovery will often work to bail you out.
 However, it’s not foolproof, and neither is taking your computer to an expensive data recovery expert.

 to get the latest on new releases and more.

-Your best bet is to be prepared so that you’ll never need to roll the dice on data recovery, and that means implementing a backup plan using a combination of local backup and cloud software, like one of those in our online backup reviews library.
+Your best bet is to be prepared so that you’ll never need to roll the dice on data recovery, and that means implementing a backup plan using a combination of local backup and cloud software.

 We have separate recommendations for the best online backup for home computers and the best online backup for businesses, so you can pick an option that best suits your needs.
 We even have a best online backup for mobile roundup.